gpeterson406/Greenwood_Book/_book/03-oneWayAnova.md

 3.2.5.
 Generate the permutation distribution and find the p-value.
 Compare the parametric p-value to the permutation test results.

 3.2.6.
+Generate an effects plot (use something like ``plot(allEffects(lm_model), rotx = 45)`` to rotate the x-axis text 45 degrees so you can read it!).
+Which of the locations did he find most painful on average?

+3.2.7.
+Generated our standard panel of diagnostic plots.
+In the QQ-Plot, you should see a stair-step pattern that presents a violation of the normality assumption that we have not see before.
+Look at your answer to 3.2.1 and try to explain why this pattern is present.

+3.2.8.
 Often we might consider Tukey's pairwise comparisons given the initial result here.
-How many levels are there in Body_Location?
-How many pairs would be compared if we tried Tukey's -- calculate using the ``choose`` function?
+How many levels are there in ``Body_Location`` in the filtered data set?
+How many pairs would be compared if we tried Tukey's -- calculate this using the ``choose`` function?